 4. Keep an Eye on Your Pets

-According to the ASPCA, essential oils are a common toxic cause of tremors, specifically in cats.
+According to the ASPCA, or The American Society for the Prevention of Cruelty to Animals, essential oils are a common toxic cause of tremors, specifically in cats.

 If you start noticing that your pet might be falling ill, turn off your diffuser and ventilate the room.
-If you don't see them getting better, or their symptoms are actually getting worse, take them to the vet as soon as possible.
+If you don't see them getting better, or their symptoms are actually getting worse, take them to the vet as soon as possible for help on toxicology.

 Later, take a close look at the essential oil's ingredient list.
 There's a high probability that your pet's adverse reaction is due to an added ingredient and not the oil itself.

 Own Your Environment With Diffusers and Cushions